XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning

 \paragraph{Understanding the AutoML Optimization Procedure} The second analytical need supported by \name{XAutoML} is aiding users in understanding the underlying \ac{AutoML} search strategy and search space.
-Even though \name{XAutoML} was able to increase the understanding of the \ac{AutoML} system (\(2.31 \pm 1.09\) versus \(3.42 \pm 1.17\), \(p = 4.15\mathrm{e}{-04}\), \(d = 0.99\)), the results highly depend on the participant's prior experience with \ac{ML}.
+Even though \name{XAutoML} was able to increase the understanding of the \ac{AutoML} system (Q14, \(2.74 \pm 1.31\) versus \(3.71 \pm 1.23\), \(p = 0.0011\), \(d = 0.76\)), the results highly depend on the participant's prior experience with \ac{ML}.
 Users with little to no knowledge in \ac{ML} had gained only minor insights into the \ac{AutoML} procedures.
 They usually stated either missing knowledge in \ac{ML} or math to understand the internals or were simply not interested in it.

-In contrast, (domain) data scientists were able to gain insights into the \ac{AutoML} optimization procedure.
-Even though they had no prior practical experience with \ac{AutoML}, nearly all participants were able to correctly identify and distinguish template-based, fixed, and flexible optimization strategies for pipeline structures.
+In contrast, data scientists and \name{AutoML} researchers were able to gain insights into the \ac{AutoML} optimization procedure.
+Even participants with no prior practical experience with \ac{AutoML} were able to correctly identify and distinguish template-based, fixed, and flexible optimization strategies for pipeline structures. ``The visualization is a good starting point to get into \ac{AutoML}'' (P32).
 Multiple users were surprised by the complexity of \ac{ML} pipelines produced by some \ac{AutoML} systems. ``I thought \ac{AutoML} is only good for hyperparameter optimization and pipeline construction is just a small extension'' (P10).

-Similarly, most users were able to correctly identify different hyperparameter search strategies like random search, grid search or a model-based optimization. ``Observing the search in a time-lapse is extremely helpful to understand the search algorithms'' (P9).
+Similarly, most users were able to correctly identify different hyperparameter search strategies like random search, grid search, or a model-based optimization. ``Observing the search in a time-lapse is extremely helpful to understand the search algorithms'' (P9).
 The combination of structure search graph and \ac{CPC} enabled users to quickly identify the hyperparameters for each step in a potential \ac{ML} pipeline.
-Nearly all users were able to formulate a rough concept of the underlying search space.
+Nearly all users were able to formulate a rough concept of the underlying search space confirming research question Q3.